Anxiety & Coaching Interventions

 I work with my clients in ways that they respond best to, what I mean by this is if CBC does the trick fantastic!
 If it doesn't it is my responsibility to try another method.

-Sometimes we need to coach the person around their relationship with self, develop an active sense of control and safety in the world, use the cycling thoughts to inform us about their deeper needs/fears and develop or engage a rapist/psychologist or any other professional that we as a team recon will support our work together.
+Sometimes we need to coach the person around their relationship with self, develop an active sense of control and safety in the world, use the cycling thoughts to inform us about their deeper needs/fears and develop or engage a therapist/psychologist or any other professional that we as a team recon will support our work together.
 Anxiety isn't sustained in a vacuum and often when we are overwhelmed with it, we make a lot of daily and bigger decision based n our anxiety.

 Anxiety requires attention and care, not push through get on with it.
 Although sometimes exposing ourselves to safe levels that we can regulate is healthy, ignoring it never is.